ReStore-TRD/opening-admittance/Readme.md

 ```

 Supports three modes:
- - Pre-Processing: This will run through all entries, and look for discrepancies and look up the various info we have on registrations.
+ - `pp` Pre-Processing: This will run through all entries, and look for discrepancies and look up the various info we have on registrations.
- - Auto-Admit: This will also run the pre-processing one time, and proceed to admit the registered people randomly.
+ - `aa` Auto-Admit: This will also run the pre-processing one time, and proceed to admit the registered people randomly.
 Taking into account downprioritised people and people in the banlist.
- - Data Processing: This is intended to be used for for example estimating how much work our drivers will have based on people's responses.
+ - `dp`Data Processing: This is intended to be used for for example estimating how much work our drivers will have based on people's responses.

 ## Setup For Use